-To obtain the same privacy composition rates as advanced composition, we leverage the following special case of a recent advance in time-uniform martingale concentration~\citep{howard2020line}.
-We include the proof of this special case as its structure gives insight into how we can generalize our main results to also allow algorithms to satisfy other modes of privacy such as zero-concentrated differential privacy~\citep{bun2016concentrated}.
-We emphasize that Theorem~\ref{fact:line_cross} is just a special case of the main result in \citet{howard2020line} --- we are not reproving the more general, main result of that paper here.
+For our alternative proof of the privacy filter (in Section \ref{sec:alterproof}), we leverage the following special case of a recent advance in time-uniform martingale concentration~\citep{howard2020line}.
+The following Theorem~\ref{fact:line_cross} is just a special case of the main result in \citet{howard2020line}, and we include the proof for completeness.
+When we say a random variable $X$ is $\sigma^2$-subGaussian conditioned on some sigma-algebra $\calG$, we mean that, for all $\lambda \geq 0$,

+In particular, if $X$ is $\sigma^2$-subGaussian as above, this does not imply that $-X$ is $\sigma$-subGaussian (because the condition is only assumed for $\lambda \geq 0$).
+In general, $X$ can have different behaviors in its left and right tail, see for example the discussion of the differing tails of the empirical variance of Gaussians in~\citet{howard2021unif}.

 \begin{thm} Let $(M_n)_{n \in \N}$ be a martingale with respect to some filtration $(\calF_n)_{n \in \N}$ such that $M_0 = 0$ almost surely.
 Moreover, let $(\sigma_n)_{n \geq 1}$ be a $(\calF_n)_{n \in \N}$-predictable sequence of random variables such that, conditioned on $\calF_{n - 1}$, $\Delta M_n := M_n - M_{n - 1}$ is $\sigma_n^2$-subGaussian.
 Define $V_n := \sum_{m \leq n}\sigma_m^2$.
 Then, we have, for all $a, b > 0$,